-Prerequisite: ACCT 1200: Prior completion of or Co-requisite of CINS 1300.
+Prerequisite: ACCT 2100 and prior completion of or concurrent enrollment in CINS 1300.
 Accounting principles and procedures relating to payroll accounting, including the required payroll and personnel records and reports: computation and payment of wages and salaries, social security taxes, income tax withholding; unemployment compensation taxes; and the analysis and recording of payroll transactions.
 Fall only.
 (520302)